Lawrence Sheriff School

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

 You must have graduated, or be about to graduate, from a UK Higher Educational Institute or equivalent, with a 2:2 or above honours degree.

-You'll need at least Grade C/4 in GCSE English Language and Mathematics.
+You’ll need at least Grade C/4 in GCSE English Language, Mathematics and Science.

 The salaried route is aimed at graduates with at least three years work experience and those who wish to make a career change.
 We are also looking for those with experience working with children in a school or similar setting.